sukamenev/kate-pari-gp/README.md

 Please upload these files to the KDE repository.

-Instruction for commiting to KDE repository (GitLab instance).
+Instruction for commiting to KDE repository (GitLab instance):

 https://invent.kde.org/frameworks/syntax-highlighting#how-to-contribute